bacarrdy/blacklist_checker/README.md

 	dig
 	mailx (heirloom-mailx)

-I have checked it on our www.VPSnet.lt subnet`s and works fine, you can edit it if you want
+I have checked it on our www.VPSnet.lt subnets and it works fine, you can edit it if you want